summer-ospp/help-en/docs/index.md

 2. Support more types of open source projects

-   - This activity supports the adoption of [OSI organization certified open source license](https://opensource.org/licenses) In addition to the open source software project, it also supports the adoption of [recommended open knowledge protocol certified by ODI organization](https://opendefinition.org/licenses/) Open source knowledge projects, such as technical documents, knowledge documents, etc.
+   - This activity supports the adoption of [OSI organization certified open source license](https://opensource.org/licenses) In addition to the open source software project, it also supports the adoption of [recommended Open Knowledge License](community.md#recommended-open-knowledge-license) Open source knowledge projects, such as technical documents, knowledge documents, etc.

 3. More diverse forms of activity organization